 Loyola Marymount University

-Longtime assistant Michelle Myers was named head coach of the LMU women's soccer program on February 17, 2012, becoming the fifth head coach in the program's 19-year history.
+Longtime assistant Michelle Myers was named head coach of the LMU women's soccer program on February 17, 2012, becoming the fifth head coach since the program's inception in 1993.

-Myers has been a mainstay of the LMU coaching staff for well over a decade, as 2013 will mark her 17th season with the LMU women's soccer program.
+Myers has been a mainstay of the LMU coaching staff for two decades, as 2017 will mark her 22nd season with the LMU women's soccer program.

-Myers has been a key part of the Lions' success for over a decade, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
+Myers has been a key part of the Lions' success, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
 The 2006 entering class was ranked 28th nationally by Soccer Buzz, giving LMU one of the top 50 incoming classes for the fifth straight year, and followed through with the program's second NCAA tournament berth in 2006.

 Myers has been an active member of the Cal South Olympic Development Program (ODP) since 1996.
 Myers has led her teams to 10 ODP regional championships and three national titles including the most recent one in March 2011 with the 94 Cal South girls.
 Currently, she is the head coach of the Cal South Girls '95 state team.